 2. Peppermint tea

 Peppermint tea is an amazing addition to your tea collection.
-It’s abundance of benefits will make you purchase it right away.
-Here’s a quick look on why this refreshing drink is so amazing.
+Its abundance of benefits will make you purchase it right away.
+Here’s a quick look at why this refreshing drink is so amazing.

 - It promotes good sleep.
 If you’re having trouble sleeping lately, drink a cup of peppermint tea just before going to bed and you’ll sleep like a baby.

 - Peppermint’s antibacterial properties can help kill germs in your mouth and freshen your breath.
 A small study showed peppermint mouth rinse to decrease bad breath significantly in examined individuals.

 - The tea can make you feel full for a longer time, thus shedding those few kilos before the wedding.

 - Rosmarinic acid in peppermint tea is linked to reducing symptoms of seasonal allergies like runny nose and itchy eyes.
 Anyone with seasonal allergies knows how annoying it is, let peppermint tea help you.